mattazz/LoanCalculator/README.md

 This project is a Loan Calculator application built with React.
 It allows users to input loan details and generate an amortization schedule.
 The schedule can be viewed in a web table and downloaded as an Excel file.

+---
+*Note that computations may not be correct for the Loan Table, and is only to be used as a proof of concept for the web app.*

+---
 ## Features

 - Input loan details including loan amount, term, interest rate, and payment frequency.